vetal-e/documentation/_build/markdown/markdown/backend/entities/extend-entities/index.md

 * Show dynamic fields in views, forms, and grids.
 * Support for dynamic relationships between entities.

+#### NOTE
+It is not recommended to rely on the existence of dynamic fields in your business logic since they can be removed by administrative users.

 <a id="book-entities-extended-entities-create"></a>

 ## Make Entity Extended

 1. Let the *entity class* implement the *ExtendEntityInterface* using the *ExtendEntityTrait*:

+   #### NOTE
+   src/Acme/Bundle/DemoBundle/Entity/Document.php
    ```php
    namespace Acme\Bundle\DemoBundle\Entity;